 For a comparison between a down and synthetic sleeping bag, check our earlier piece on this topic.

-The majority of sleeping bag users sleep in their bag many times before washing it, despite the obvious threats that they are exposed to when backpacking or hiking (mud, perspiration, spilt drinks, insects).
-A well-maintained sleeping bag can help to solve hygiene issues.
+Many people sleep in their bag many times before washing it, despite the obvious threats that they are exposed to when backpacking or hiking (mud, perspiration, spilled drinks, insects).
+A well-maintained sleeping bag can help solve hygiene issues.

 Once you have to wash it, make sure that it is thoroughly dry before storing it.
-A stored sleeping bag that is wet tends to develop a moldy environment, causing an awful smell.
-In this case you have to wash it again.
+A wet sleeping bag that you store tends to develop a moldy environment, causing an awful smell.
+In this case, you have to wash it again.

 Do you have any helpful tips for keeping sleeping bags clean?
 Please share your stories with us in the comments section below.